Sneha-005/STRIDE/README.md

 # STRIDE

 ## Overview
-Stride is a feature-rich Android application designed to track and manage daily step counts and workshop attendance.
+Stride is a feature-rich Android application designed to track and manage user fitness.
 Built using Jetpack Compose, it offers a modern and intuitive user interface while leveraging advanced Android libraries for seamless functionality.
 The app is tailored for fitness enthusiasts and event organizers, providing step tracking, attendance management, and insightful statistics.

 ## 📱 Screenshots